 For example I sometimes hide my phone under a couch pillow when I write.
 When I do so, I tend to forget about it and only pick it up when I really want to use it.
 When I leave it right next to me, I pick it up every couple minutes, just to check if there’s something new.

 Another good way to make sure you stick to your good habits is to bundle them.
 This can work in two ways.

 One is called habit stacking and simply means you make a commitment to always do certain habits together.
 For example you can say: “After I close my laptop in the evening, I will floss my teeth.”
 A morning routine works this way too.
 For example the Miracle Morning includes 6 habits: silence, affirmations, visualization, exercise, reading and writing.

 A different approach is called temptation bundling, and it pairs your joys with your struggles.
 Kathy Milkman, who coined the term, struggled with going to the gym, but loved listening to audiobooks.

 Finally, don’t forget to give yourself a treat for your good behavior every now and then, but make sure it’s spontaneous, and not a planned reward, as you’ll end up jumping through hoops just for the reward and not the good habit itself.

 So start establishing some rules, making some commitments, and designing your environment to make positive change as easy as possible!

 I love this book!
-When coach.me teamed up with Gretchen Rubin early in 2015 when she published the book, us coaches all got a copy of it and a lot of us went through her quiz to find our habit tendency.
+When coach.me teamed up with Gretchen Rubin early in 2015 when she published Better Than Before, us coaches all got a copy of it and a lot of us went through her quiz to find our habit tendency.
 I’m an upholder and I’ve taken a lot of my clients through the quiz since.
 All of them found it helpful to know their tendency and had a-ha moments when finding out about it.